Anthony-Massaad/Concurrent-Character-Sorting/README.md

 ## Running the Program
 - To run the program, it must be set in a Linux environment
-- requires gcc version of 9.3.1 or higher
+- Requires gcc version of 9.3.1 or higher

 1. To compile the program, simply use the makefile by typing:
 ```